coursemaster44/AWSDevops/README.md

 git status will return the current working branch.
 If a file is in the staging area, but not committed, it shows with git status.

-**Step22 -  Create one file manually in test folder and see what happens-- Now type git status again in git Bash**
+**Step22- Create one file manually in test folder and see what happens.Now type git status again in git Bash**

 ```
 Step23 -Type # “ git add .”
 ```